[June 3, 2020] - Oregon Phase Two Guidance is Finalized: Wins and the Need for More Flexibility

 President & CEO

-We welcome industry members' submissions of news and information relevant to the restaurant and lodging industry in Oregon.
+We welcome industry members' article submissions relevant to the restaurant and lodging industry in Oregon.
 Association members are primarily considered and encouraged to share expertise and perspective following the guidelines below for submitting an article.
-Please note, we do not publish press releases submitted.
+Please note, we do not publish press releases.

 The criteria outlined below in no way guarantees your submission will be published at all, or that a submission will appear in any particular issue.
 The submission should satisfy the criteria, but is entirely subject to editing for length and content.